< Previous Next >

 To hear the BCH supporters tell it, Bitcoin Cash is actually “the real Bitcoin.”
 This is a matter of opinion and at the time of this writing, I personally have not weighed in on this “scaling debate” in any substantial way.
 What I will say right now is that both sides make interesting points, and it will be exciting to see which coin survives and thrives on its own merits in the long term - and it could very well be both!
 This is not a frivolous debate, mind you - the problem of “scaling” affects things like how quickly the networks send transactions and what sort of fees you pay to do so.
 I encourage you to research the difference for yourself; just be advised that there are rabid supporters on both sides of this argument and their tempers often flare quite hotly.

 Here’s the bottom line: if you’re looking for the “Bitcoin” that comes up when you Google search for “Bitcoin”, or the “Bitcoin” you heard about on the news, you’re probably not looking for Bitcoin Cash.
 BCH supporters may crucify me for saying so, but that is certainly the case - at least for now.
 With that said, you would not be remiss if you also looked into getting some BCH for yourself (and BTC supporters may crucify me for saying that).
-In any event, the good news is that getting BCH is as easy as getting Bitcoin - you can get it directly from Coinbase!
+In any event, the good news is that getting BCH is as easy as getting Bitcoin - you can get it directly from many exchanges!

 Going Beyond: Other Cryptocurrencies